1Democritus/multimodalAgent/README.md

 # multimodalAgent

-Building on first demo of an agent which can take data from an input table, an perform actions required by employees: such as
+Building an agent which can take data from an input table, an perform actions required by employees: such as
 - Plotting two axes of data against each other
 - Displaying the distribution of a column of data
 - Displaying a row of anomalies for a column with a given z-score threshold